simov/grant/README.md

 }
 ```

+Take a look at the [OAuth configuration][oauth-config] to see how various providers are configured.

 ## Development Environments

-You can easily configure different development environments
+You can easily configure different development environments:

 ```js
 {